JKirchartz/jkirchartz.github.com/_drafts/unpublished-bad-recruiter-no.md

 1. Protecting clients from the evils of the unworthy It's a big secret *who* might be hiring who, recruiters can't let anybody sidestep the middleman and go straight to the client!
+You can't get a name or address for any of these positions until you promise fealty the recruiter.
 You might use another recruiter who's only in their client's top 3 vendors and not a 1st place vendor like them, besides they know the hiring managers the best!
 They've made 50+ placements!
 That can't possibly be churn (and churn couldn't be a red flag), they make it out to be 100% growth!!